Cultural Facility Shared Practice Meeting

 - April 28, 2026

 Traditional climate control in cultural institutions maintains conditions at constant levels, but at a high energy cost.
-This session presents how research at Eindhoven University of Technology shows that dynamic climate control enables museums and archives to reduce energy use while improving preventive conservation.
+This session presented how research at Eindhoven University of Technology shows that dynamic climate control enables museums and archives to reduce energy use while improving preventive conservation.
 Real-world case studies from leading museums show energy savings of 30–70% in air handling alongside enhanced climate performance.

 The barrier to moving away from the ‘ideal’ 70˚C / 50% RH isn’t just aged hardware, but also confidence in results and the complexity of implementation.